DavidAJohnston/DecentralizedApplications/README.md

 community-driven bounty system where decisions are made based on the proof-of-stake mechanism.

-To summarize: Tokens of a DApp that establishes consensus through proof-of-work are distributed by mining, by people buying directly from miners and by trading for goods and services; that is the case with Bitcoin.
-Tokens of a DApp that establishes consensus through proof-of-stake are distributed based on the contribution of stakeholders during a fundraiser, by people collaborating on the development of the DApp and by trading for goods and services; that is the case with the Master Protocol.
+To summarize: Tokens of a Dapp that establishes consensus through proof-of-work are distributed by mining, by people buying directly from miners and by trading for goods and services; that is the case with Bitcoin.
+Tokens of a Dapp that establishes consensus through proof-of-stake are distributed based on the contribution of stakeholders during a fundraiser, by people collaborating on the development of the Dapp and by trading for goods and services; that is the case with the Omni Protocol.

-### Formation and development of a DApp
+### Formation and development of a Dapp

 Development of decentralized applications takes place in three steps.

-**Step 1: A whitepaper is published describing the DApp and its features**
+**Step 1: A whitepaper is published describing the Dapp and its features**

-As in the case of Bitcoin, the most common way by which a DApp takes form is by the public release of a whitepaper that describes the protocol, its features, and its implementation.
+As in the case of Bitcoin, the most common way by which a Dapp takes form is by the public release of a whitepaper that describes the protocol, its features, and its implementation.
 After the public release, feedback from the community is necessary for the further